ciao-lang/ciaopp/README.md

 # The CiaoPP Program Processor

-CiaoPP is an program processor framework for [Ciao](https://github.com/ciao-lang/ciao).
-CiaoPP performs a number of program debugging, analysis, and source-to-source transformations:
+CiaoPP is a program processor framework for [Ciao](https://github.com/ciao-lang/ciao).
+CiaoPP performs a number of program debugging, analysis, and source-to-source transformation
+tasks:

  - **Inference of properties** of the predicates and literals of the program (*types*, *modes* and other *variable instantiation*